 - After the introduction, use the customer’s name – nothing communicates warmth more than using a person’s name during your call.
 Ask them to repeat their name if needed

-- An upbeat but authoritative manner works wel
+- An upbeat but authoritative manner works well

 - Avoid using negative phrases like: “that’s not possible”; “forget it”; ” why didn’t you…?”; “never heard of it”; and “it’s against policy.”

-TIP: Instead of saying, “I don’t know”, say, “Let me find out about that for you.”
+TIP: Instead of saying, “I do not know”, say, “Let me find out about that for you.”

 - Be yourself.
 Even when you are dealing with negative clients, keep a friendly tone.
-It’s amazing how rude a customer on the phone can be to you, but once you transfer them to the boss they are all smiles and kindness.
-Sometimes you are the buffer, the punching bag, so that your boss can deal with the customer more appropriately.
-Just accept it as part of your role and don’t take it personally.
+It is amazing how rude a customer on the phone can be to you, but once you transfer them to the supervisor, they are all smiles and kindness.
+Sometimes you are the buffer, the punching bag, so that your supervisor can deal with the customer more appropriately.
+Just accept it as part of your role and do not take it personally.

-As with all service to customers, it’s important listen to the client and probe for information.
+As with all service to customers, it is important listen to the client and probe for information.
 Instead of assuming you know what the customer needs, let the customer tell you.